Search by product name or hair type/concerns

 You probably already know that having sex releases hormones, including estrogen.
 Though going through perimenopause, menopause and postmenopause decreases estrogen production, you’ll still produce low levels of it.
 And when you have sex, you’ll often still experience a flare in estrogen, which could boost hair growth.
 Studies have been done on how various hormones affect hair growth, and while some research has acknowledged that more studying can be done, it has been shown that hormones can have a positive effect on hair growth.
 Think about it—if you’ve been pregnant, you might have experienced hair growth while your hormones were increased, and this is much the same.

 Did you know that as we grow older, our bodies don’t absorb nutrients as well?
 However, some research has shown that sex can actually help our bodies metabolize nutrients.
-This means that if you’re taking our Significant Other Hair, Skin & Nails Supplement, you could be giving your hair a better chance at more growth.
-These gummies are packed with biotin, vitamins and minerals to reinforce your roots and promote hair growth.
+This means that if you’re taking our Significant Other Hair, Skin & Nails Supplement—and engaging in a little fun between the sheets, too—you could be helping your hair to thrive big time!
+These gummies are packed with biotin, vitamins and minerals to reinforce your roots and promote your healthiest hair.

 Another hormone that can be affected by sex is cortisol, or the stress hormone.
 When you work up a sweat and get your heart racing, you naturally release oxytocin, another hormone that’s sometimes called the love hormone.
 With the increase in oxytocin and decrease in cortisol (which can also naturally happen during sex or exercise), you’ll often feel happy, relaxed and less stressed.
 You know that chill feeling you often get after sex?
 That’s what we’re talking about.
 All of this contributes to a lower stress level—which can promote hair health.
 Being stressed can wreak havoc on your entire body, and your hair is part of that.
 With less stress, your hair can better thrive.